Stochastic gradient descent with gradient estimator for categorical features: Learning with categorical data

 This issue especially concerns under-represented symbols and small batches.
-The smaller the symbol cardinality and the smaller the batch, the higher the probability that it's not included in the batch.
+The smaller the cardinality of the symbols and the batch size, the higher the probability of the symbol not being present in the batch.
 When a symbol is not present in the batch, we state that its related parameters should not be modified.
-To support this idea, an atomic stochastic gradient descent (i.e. with batch size of 1) example is presented in Section \ref{tinyBatch}.
-Many descent techniques (not all, see \cite{biased}) such as \cite{RAD}, \cite{rebar} or \cite{unbmixture} that rely on an estimator of the gradient use an unbiased estimator of it. \cite{BachProof} proves that it is a sufficient condition for convergence in the convex setting.
-Here the gradients of the categorical parameters are somehow biased.
-One-hot-encoding should not be part of the model (see Equation \ref{eq:muEncoding}).
-It is a way to deal with categorical data as positional encoding is not integrated to Transformers \cite{attentionIsAllYouNeed}.
-As it is not part of the model itself, it should not infer on model's parameters updates.
-Encoding categorical data is not part of the gradient-exposed part of the model.
+The encoding of categorical data should not be included in the gradient-exposed portion of the model, as it should not affect the model's parameter updates.